connected-autonomous-mobility/diyrobocar_docker_agent_pln/README.md

 ```

 ## D. run the car
-This will load your docker image <yourusername/racexx:version_0.1> on your machine and start it.
+This will load your docker image <yourusername/racexx:version_0.1> on your or any machine (with docker installed) and start it.
 ```
 ./runcar.sh
 ```